Academic Catalog and Handbooks

 A survey of general linguistics as it applies to Spanish with attention to the major areas of the field-Spanish phonetics, phonology, morphology, syntax, semantics, pragmatics, historical linguistics, sociolinguistics and language acquisition.
 Offered every year.
 Offered in Fall.

-Attributes: Social World (SW), Thematic Encounter3 - Movement
+Attributes: Abstract Structures (AS), Thematic Encounter3 - Movement

 HISP 353 Dilemmas of Representation and Cultural Awakening (4 Credits)